A Positive Learning Environment

 Chapman Primary School is committed to the provision of a broad range of educational programs supportive of all students achieving their potential.
 This provision is underpinned by the belief that every child brings unique strengths and aptitudes to their learning which need to be acknowledged and catered for to maximize individual learning outcomes.
 We are committed to respecting every child's uniqueness and cater for their individual needs.
 This includes addressing the specific learning needs of the significant number of students at the school who also have gifts and talents in a range of both academic and non-academic areas.

-We promote a positive, inclusive learning climate that recognizes the importance of each individual developing high self-esteem and encourages all students to strive for excellence.
+We promote a positive, inclusive learning climate that recognises the importance of each individual developing high self-esteem and encourages all students to strive for excellence.

 The relationship between student wellbeing and student learning is fundamental to a positive learning environment.
 The Chapman school community proactively advocates and promotes the link between learning and wellbeing through curriculum practices, school culture and a safe, happy and healthy environment.